bdelanghe/amz_sp_api/lib/fulfillment-outbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
-package_number = 56 # Integer | The unencrypted package identifier returned by the getFulfillmentOrder operation.
+package_number = 56 # Integer | The unencrypted package identifier.
+You can obtain this value from the `getFulfillmentOrder` operation.

 begin